Overview

 Requirements

 Applicants must complete Pharmacy Technician program application, upload supplemental items and meet all Health Professions Requirements BEFORE they can be admitted into the program and are eligible for registration.
+Pharmacy Technician Requirements

-HEALTHCARE PROGRAM IMMUNIZATIONS
+HEALTHCARE PROGRAM IMMUNIZATIONS:

-• TETANUS/DIPHTHERIA/PERTUSSIS (TDAP) - One dose within the past 10 years
+• TETANUS/DIPHTHERIA/PERTUSSIS (TDAP) - One dose within the past 10 years that is valid through course.

-• VARICELLA (CHICKEN POX) or positive titer
+• VARICELLA (CHICKEN POX) - 2 shot series or positive titer

-ADDITIONAL HEALTHCARE REQUIREMENTS
+ADDITIONAL HEALTHCARE REQUIREMENTS:

 NOTICE: Certain criminal history may prevent a student from being approved to register for a program or attending clinical/practicum/externship.
 In some areas it can prohibit student from employment and/or obtaining licensure through the Pharmacy Technician Certification Board.
 Students should verify eligibility before applying.